Marcus Semien Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.
+- The Blue Jays pitching staff is No. 1 in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 3.91 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.92).

-- Blue Jays pitchers combine to give up 97 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Blue Jays pitchers combine to give up the second-most home runs in baseball (100 total, 1.4 per game).

-- In his last appearance on Saturday against the Texas Rangers, the righty tossed six innings, allowing one earned run while surrendering four hits.
+- His last time out came on Tuesday against the Baltimore Orioles, when the righty tossed three innings, surrendering eight earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.